 I was an intern for City Councilwoman Ayanna Pressley in 2013-2014.
+She is the reason I got involved in politics.
 I needed an internship to graduate high school, and I knew that she was a sponsor of the Boston Caribbean Carnival, which is a big part of my family’s life, so I interviewed with her office.
 I got the internship, and wound up falling in love with Ayanna and politics.
 To see a black woman so authentic and so passionate in the community I’d lived in all my life made me see I could it do it, too.
 I realized the best way to make a difference in my community is through policy-making.

 Q: Working for one of the most high-profile people in Congress – right out of college – is pretty impressive.
 What was your major?